inform-us/requirements_specifications/informus/rules/Tidal Volume.md

   4. IF latest 2 or more readings are 'out_of_range_10':'out of range'
   5. IF there are 5 or more non-consecutive 'out_of_range_8' in 24 hours:'out of range'
   6. IF the latest classification is 'in range': 'in range'
-  7. Insert extra rules from code review here.
+  7. Insert extra rules to avoid fallthrough cases from code review here.
   10.
   11. IF none of the above: 'fallthrough'
   12. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.